m4xshen/autoclose.nvim/README.md

 The available options in `keys`:
 - `close`: If set to true, pressing the character will insert both the opening and closing characters, and place the cursor in between them.
 - `escape`: If set to true, pressing the character again will escape it instead of inserting a closing character.
-- `pair`: The string that represents the pair of opening and closing characters.
-This should be a two-character string, with the opening character first and the closing character second.
+- `pair`: The table that represents the pair of opening and closing characters.
+This should be a two-item (list-like) table, with the opening character first and the closing character second.
 - `disabled_filetypes`: Table of filetypes where the specific key should not be autoclosed.
 - `enabled_filetypes`: Only autoclose the key under these filetypes.
 This option takes precedence over `disabled_filetypes`.
 - `disable_command_mode`: If set to true, the character will be disabled in command-line mode.